jprichardson/node-fs-extra/README.md

 What's needed?
 - More tests for edge cases.
 Specifically on different platforms.
 There can never be enough tests.
+- Really really help with the Windows tests.
+See appveyor outputs for more info.
 - A directory walker.
 Probably this one: https://github.com/thlorenz/readdirp imported into `fs-extra`.
 - After the directory walker is integrated, any function that needs to traverse directories like `copy`, `remove`, or `mkdirs` should be built on top of it.